jthoms29/finnish-verb-conjugator/readme.md

 Most type 4 verbs undergo consonant gradation, but there are some irregular forms that don't.
-There's no real way to tell which ones don't.
+There's no real pattern to which ones don't.
 For example, the first person singular form of 'avata' should be 'avaan', but the output here is 'apaan'.